ekumanov/cybrid/README.md

 ## Introduction

-**Cybrid** is based on a DIY project Evgeni Kumanov (AKA
+**Cybrid** is a DIY project I finished in 2020.
+The main goal was to turn a grand piano action into a MIDI controller.
+In digital piano terminiology instruments with a real wooden piano action are called hybrid pianos.
+I own one such instrument, the Yamaha AvantGrand N1X which is a digital piano with real grand piano action and realistic piano hammers, but these hammers don't strike strings, instead they are stopped by a cushioning rail.
+There are optical sensors that detect hammer velocity and produce digital sound.
+In other words, it's a hybrid between an acoustic piano and a digital piano.
+I really like the Yamaha AvantGrand concept and wondered if I can create something similar as a DIY project.
+Since I participate on various Internet piano forums with the CyberGene nickname, another user suggested that I name the project Cybrid (from **Cyber**Gene and **hybrid**).

+I am a Java engineer and had no prior experience with programmable boards, low-level programming, electronics, DIY, woodowrking, metal working, piano regulation, etc. which is why it took me quite some time to learn the basics of all these things and combine them to produce the final project.
+It is also why some decisions I made are rather clumsy and the final result is not very polished.
+There are now other similar projects which are better designed.

-***Cyber**Gene*) created in 2020 for turning a grand piano action into a MIDI controller.
-In the digital piano terminiology, instruments with a real wooden piano action are called ***hybrid*** pianos, hence the name Cybrid (from CyberGene and hybrid), as one member on the PianoWorld forums suggested.
-Here's a demo of the finished controller ( Ctrl-click on the picture to open the YouTube video in a new tab):
+Here's a demo of the finished controller (
+Ctrl-click on the picture to open the YouTube video in a new tab):

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=x7ZbjIRRwVg